Pear: Production

-In 2022, world production of pears was 26 million tonnes, led by China with 73% of the total (table).
+In 2024, world production of pears was 27.6 million tonnes, led by China with 76% of the total (table).
 About 48% of the Southern Hemisphere's pears are produced in the Patagonian valley of Río Negro in Argentina.

 Storage

 Pears may be stored at room temperature until ripe.
 Pears are ripe when the flesh around the stem gives to gentle pressure.
 Ripe pears are optimally stored refrigerated, uncovered in a single layer, where they have a shelf life of 2 to 3 days.
 Pears ripen at room temperature.
-Ripening is accelerated by the gas ethylene.
+Ripening is accelerated by the gas ethylene, a plant hormone.
 If pears are placed next to bananas in a fruit bowl, the ethylene emitted by the banana causes the pears to ripen.
-Refrigeration will slow further ripening.
-According to Pear Bureau Northwest, most varieties show little color change as they ripen (though the skin on Bartlett pears changes from green to yellow as they ripen).
+According to Pear Bureau Northwest, most varieties show little colour change as they ripen (though the skin on Bartlett pears changes from green to yellow).